j-e-yosemite/j-e-yosemite.github.io/details.md

 #### Curry Village Ice Skating Rink

-The [Curry Village Ice Skating Rink](http://www.travelyosemite.com/winter/half-dome-village-ice-skating-rink/), originally built as part of a bid to host the 1932 Olympic Winter Games, is another way to immerse yourself in the beauty of Yosemite in winter.
+The [Curry Village Ice Skating Rink](http://www.travelyosemite.com/winter/half-dome-village-ice-skating-rink/), originally built as part of a bid to host the 1932 Olympic Winter Games, is another way to immerse yourself in the winter beauty of Yosemite.

 #### Yosemite Valley Floor bus tour